 We need a tool that allows us to monitor what people are saying about our brand.

 As well as, oversee our content calendar, reply to queries, and review social media analytics in one place.

 We also need to keep in mind that most businesses say, “Finding and posting content is the most time-consuming.”

 So we need a tool that does all that and allows us to research content and post it at blinding speed.

 There are many tools out there that you can try stacking together to accomplish all of this…

-You’ll wonder how you ever lived without it.
+Furthermore, you’ll wonder how you ever lived without utilizing these tools.